Trolleybuses in Mariánské Lázně: 2012

 Since 2012 only 2 older Škoda 14Tr vehicles remained as a backup.
 However another Škoda 14TrM (a modernized version of Škoda 14Tr) was purchased from the public transport company in Plzeň in the same year.

 2013 – 2015

 Another attempt to close the system started with the council's decision made in September 2013.
 It was decided to slowly replace trolleybuses with buses and eventually battery powered buses.
-Other quicker variant of stopping the service sooner was not possible as there was an EU restriction in place on a new bus terminal near the main train station which is also used by trolleybuses.
+Other quicker variant of stopping the service sooner was not possible as there was an EU restriction in place on a new bus terminal near the main railway station which is also used by trolleybuses.
 Since EU fond helped financing the terminal they expected it to stay intact and work the way it was designed to at least till 2017.

 Since a new town council was elected and the new representatives decided to open talks with public and with specialists, which claimed trolleybuses with batteries are more feasible than plain battery powered buses, it was decided the trolleybus network will stay.
 The following pros were stated in favour of the existing trolleybus network: